 How to make granulated erythritol and stevia blend

 It’s a simple matter, it just takes some elbow grease.
-Just put the amount you need of each in the correct proportions in a jar and shake them – a lot – until combined.
+Just put the amount you need of each erythritol and stevia in the correct proportions in a jar and shake them – a lot – until combined.
 That’s it.
-You’ll need a jar that has enough empty space for them to combine well when shaking, though.
+You’ll need a jar that has enough empty space for sweeteners to combine well when shaking, though.
 I’d say, two thirds full is good enough.

-Now you can put the mixture in your own labeled jar, and it’s ready to use in a 1:1 proportion for sugar!
+Now you can put your homemade sweetener mixture in your own labeled jar, and it’s ready to use in a 1:1 proportion for sugar!

 How to make powdered erythritol and stevia blend

-The powder form is akin to confectioner’s sugar, and I personally prefer to use this version as the full size erythritol crystals are not easily dissolved they might add a sandy cruch to the finished items.
-If I am going to dissolve the sweetener in liquid anyway, I use the granulated form, but for almost anything else I prefer the powdered one.
+The powder form is akin to confectioner’s sugar, and I personally prefer to use this version as the full size erythritol crystals are not easily dissolved and might add a sandy crunch to the finished items.
+If I am going to dissolve the sweetener in liquid anyway, I use the granulated form, but for almost anything else I prefer the powdered erythritol.

 Throw the erythritol and stevia in a (very dry) blender and blend them together until the erythritol turns into “confectioner’s erythritol”.
 Just a few seconds should be enough.
 I give the jar a few good shakes and blend it once more.
 Just to make sure the stevia is well mixed throughout.

 Wait for the fine powder to settle before opening the blender jar, because you don’t want to eat sweetener though your nose.
 Believe me.

 Copyright Pris Frank for LikeHotKeto.
 Please DO NOT SCREENSHOT OR COPY/PASTE recipes to social media or websites.
 We’d LOVE for you to share a link to this recipe instead 🙂 Try the easy sharing buttons below!